I haven't been to a movie since 1999. I grew up in a church that

 One of my favorite parts of the movie, personally, was when The Pope holds up a copy of a Chicken Soup for the Soul book.
 He was saying that if there really is a God then God would not allow such books to be published.
 Jill and I found this very funny as I was recently published in a Chicken Soup book.
 We were laughing so hard, and I'm sure the other people in the theater wondered what we found so funny in a book burning scene.
 I paid for my movie admission myself.
 However I will be honest.
 Donald Miller offered to call everyone who posted a review of this movie on Facebook or Twitter on opening weekend.
 It's no longer opening weekend, but Donald Miller, if you are reading this, I would love a phone call in exchange for this review.
 (I don't know he will as opening weekend was LAST weekend, but if you are reading this, I would love to hear from you -- my e-mail is on the left side of the page here under "About me" and I'll e-mail you my phone number.
 I would love a phone call from the author of some of the books who influenced me so much, as well as the subject of my favorite movie!
 I'd love enjoying a laugh about the Chicken Soup for the Soul scene with him.)
 I am ready to read Blue Like Jazz again for the third time.
 I rarely re-read a book, let alone three times, so I think this speaks for how highly I like the book and movie.
 I am also looking forward to the movie being released on DVD.

-I am willing to review your product for free on my blog.
-If you are interested, the review product you send me will not be returned, and I will ask if you wish me to sponsor a giveaway that you mail the prize directly to the winner.
+If you are interested in me reviewing your product, please contact me.
 I have over 2000 friends on Facebook as well as almost 3000 twitter followers.
 I will use various methods to advertise the giveaway including posting to Facebook, an online sweepstakes database, and about 100 blog giveaway link ups.

 E-mail me at jenndiggy at gmail dot com